abdulaziz-M895/Elzero-Dashboard/README.md

 # Elzero Template 4 Dashboard

-Welcome to the Dashboard Website repository!
-This project aims to provide users with a centralized platform for managing tasks, connecting with peers, tracking progress, and customizing their experience.
+I made this dashboard website to practice my HTML and CSS skills.
 Below is an overview of the key pages available on the dashboard website:

 ## Pages: